Entertaining and Meals Out 🍴 What is the correct tax treatment?

 To avoid this needless complication the company should not pay for such meals.

 Taking a customer/supplier out for a meal ⛔ Unfortunately, as above, business entertainment is not allowable against taxable profits.
 HMRC Guidance is found here.

-In fact, if there is more than one function or party within a tax year, as long as the cost does not exceed £150 per person for both functions, it will remain exempt from Income Tax.
+If there is more than one function or party within a tax year, as long as the cost does not exceed £150 per employee for both functions, it will remain exempt from Income Tax.
 But, importantly both functions should be regular annual, not one-off, events.

 Annual staff function for husband and wife company directors

 ✅ If a company has no other employees than its two directors (who also happen to be husband and wife), then a regularly held annual meal out costing no more than £150 per head is tax-deductible under the above "Annual staff function" rules.